ResearchComputing/Documentation/docs/software/loadbalancer.md

-The Load Balancer is a tool provided by CU Boulder Research Computing that allows shell commands (for example, calls to serial programs) to be distributed amongst nodes and cores on Summit.
+The Load Balancer is a tool provided by CU Boulder Research Computing that allows shell commands (for example, calls to serial programs) to be distributed amongst nodes and cores on CURC clusters.
 This means code doesn’t need to be explicitly parallelized for MPI or OpenMP.
 Additionally, code can be written in any language that can be run from a Linux shell.